irnewman/anagrams/README.md

 # anagrams
 A package to compute anagrams for psychology experiments.
-Considerable updates are underway (Jan 2026).

-# words and nonwords generated
-See zip files "words.zip" and "nonwords_WORD_to_WORD.zip"
+Considerable updates are currently underway to adopt the SUBTLEx-UK word corpus (Van Heuven et al., 2014); see previous folder for anagrams generated from Novick and Sherman (2004) lexicon of words.